 **Green's Garnet Mine, Roxbury Falls, CT. - An exceptional locale to collect intact garnet crystals in matrix or out.
 SITE CLOSED NOVEMBER 2012.
 PROPERTY SOLD AND LAND IS NOW POSTED.

 **UPDATED Upper New Street Quarry, Paterson, NJ. - Superb variety of NJ Trap Rock minerals.
-This site is open to collecting as of this update, but may still be at risk in the future if people continue to dump trash at the site.
+This world famous site is open to collecting as of this update, but may still be at risk in the future if people continue to dump trash at the site.
 Most mineral collectors I know who frequent the site are very concerned with this, and carry out any trash they find and are careful not to leave any new trash.
 E-mail me for current site info.

 ** Montague Glacial Till Site - A small site that has a nice deposit of glacial till.
 I have found some pyrite nodules, quartz, cubic sphalerite and many colorful rocks for my rock garden at this site.
 There is a large variety of stones laying about and many to be found simply by digging into the sandy hillsides.
 I have also found some crinoid and brachiopod fossils in some light gray sandstone outcroppings at the top of the pit.
 Rt.
 23 to Clove Road (CountyRoute 653) in Montague.
 Take 653 south and make your first right onto Beach Drive.
 Make the 2nd left onto Lakeside Dr. Then make your 2nd right onto Curving Hill Dr. Drive 250 feet, just past the brown house on the right, you will see a white "No Dumping" sign.
 Park there.
 The glacial till pit is on your right.

-**NEW SITE Otisville Quartz Crystals - The Mount Hope Historical Society operates a historic homestead just outside of Otisville, NY.
+**NEW SITE Otisville, NY Quartz Crystals - The Mount Hope Historical Society operates a historic homestead just outside of Otisville, NY.
 Several times per year, they host events at the site, and during those events, they allow attendees to collect quartz crystals, which are plentiful in the soils around the homestead.
-They even mention it in the news stories about the events.
+They even mention the crystals in the news stories about the events.
 However, collecting at the site outside of the events is questionable.
 I have tried numerous times to visit the homestead, but it always seems to be closed.
 It is best to attend an event and speak to the hosts regarding future collecting.
 Take Rt.209 north from Port Jervis or south from Rt.17 to the junction with Rt.
 NY 211.
 Follow Rt.211 to Otisville.
 Rt.211 will turn sharply left, then right in the town.
 Follow the curve to the left, but do not go right.
 Stay straight on Old Mountain Road.
 Drive about a mile and look for the Eleazer Harding House site on the left.

 **NEW INFO Catskill, NY quartz crystals.
 Road cuts along Rt.23 in the towns of Catskill, Leeds, and Cairo have, for years, been providing rockhounds with very interesting minerology and an occasional fossil or two.
 These are massive rock cuts and collecting can be dicey, but a visit to these rock cuts can provide an interesting perspective into the area's geology.
 After winter, many specimens can be found laying in the rubble at the bottom of the cliffs.
 Be sure to park as far off the highway as possible.
 From the NY Thruway, Take Rt.23 West.
 Look along the highway on the right (north) side for these amazing outcrops.
 They run along the highway for several miles.